SEE SOMETHING, SAY SOMETHING, WE WANT TO HEAR FROM YOU

 Scope of this policy

-This policy extends to Flight Centre Travel Group Limited’s (FCTG) global business including Board members, employees, and contractors /agents / representatives (where relevant).
+This policy extends to Flight Centre Travel Group Limited’s (FCTG) global business including board

-FCTG is committed to developing a culture where all staff are encouraged to raise concerns about poor or unacceptable practice and misconduct, and can do so safely.
-The purpose of this policy is to promote responsible whistleblowing about issues where the interests of others, including the public, or of FCTG itself, are at risk.
+FCTG is committed to developing a culture where all staff are encouraged to raise concerns about poor or unacceptable practices, misconduct or anything improper, and can do so safely.
+The purpose of this policy is to promote responsible disclosure about issues where the interests of others, including the public, or of FCTG itself, are at risk.
 Such issues might include:

 - Workplace bullying

-- Discrimination (sex, age, gender, race, religion etc)
+- Discrimination (sex, age, gender, race, religion e)

 - Bribery and corruption

 - Unsafe work practice

 - Breach of Code of Conduct or other group policies

 - Any other conduct which may cause financial or non-financial loss to FCTG or be otherwise detrimental to the interests of the Organisation